A9-Dataset: Multi-Sensor Infrastructure-Based Dataset for Mobility Research: Introduction

 \section{Introduction}

-Autonomous driving is a key technology that already plays a pivotal role in the traffic sector.
-A major driver for this development is the winning streak of AI in the 21st century.
-Current advances in deep learning allow many perceptive tasks that were previously only solvable by humans to be assigned to machines.
+Autonomous driving is becoming a key technology that already plays a pivotal role in the traffic sector.
+A major driver for this development is the winning streak of artificial intelligence (AI) in the 21st century.
+Current advances in the deep learning domain allow many perceptive tasks that were previously only solvable by humans to be assigned to machines.
 This is a prerequisite for self-driving cars that can autonomously perceive their environment and safely navigate through complex road systems.
 On top of that, it paves the way to future smart city applications and facilitates the transition to safe and secure transport.

-However, the development of these AI-based mobility services is dependent on the availability of big data.
-The training of the sophisticated AI models requires an enormous quantity of labeled data because the generalization ability of the models increases significantly with the variance in the training data.
+However, the development of these AI based mobility services is dependent on the availability of big data.
+The training of the sophisticated AI models requires an enormous quantity of labeled data.
+This is because the generalization ability of the models increases significantly with the variance in the training data.
 For instance, the appearance of the vehicles is substantially influenced by the viewing angle of the sensor.
 Therefore, customizing a perception system with training data from its particular perspective can give a huge performance boost.

 To the best of our knowledge, there is no dataset publicly available that contains diverse road scenarios and was captured by stationary multi-modal sensors with a bird's eye view.
 In particular, based on our experience, the supply of datasets aimed for the development of infrastructure-based perception systems is insufficient.